jhipster/generator-jhipster-ionic/generators/ionic/resources/base/README.md

 npx ionic capacitor add ios
 ```

-Add your custom scheme to `ios/App/App/Info.plist`:
+Add `dev.localhost.ionic` as a custom scheme to `ios/App/App/Info.plist`.
+You can also use your reverse domain name.

 ```xml
 <key>CFBundleURLTypes</key>